The Respiratory System

 1. Pneumocystis carinii Pneumonia (PCP)

-• Cause: Pneumocystis carinii (now P. jirovecii) – a protozoan found widely in the environment.
+• Cause: Pneumocystis carinii (now P. jirovecii) – a fungus found widely in the environment.

 • Mode of transmission: Inhalation (opportunistic infection).